 We use your personal data for the following reasons:

-- working out and awarding your Housing Benefit and Council Tax Support;
+- working out and awarding your Housing Benefit, Council Tax Support and Discretionary Housing Payments;

 - keeping the electoral roll right;